 If you don’t see any EDI articles or instructions when searching the vendor website, it is probably an indication that the vendor does not offer EDI.
 Generally, if the vendor does not have an EDI contact phone number and/or an easily accessible implementation guide, then their EDI program is probably not active or is non-existent.
 You will find that most of the investor-owned utilities (IOUs) have well-defined EDI processes and offerings.

-One of the first questions to address when considering whether to modify your bill processing workflow concerns how bills will make it from your utility vendor to the EMIS.
+One of the first questions to address when considering whether to modify your bill processing workflow concerns how bills will make it from your utility vendor to the ERP.
 If you receive a relatively small number of invoices from just a few vendors, it may make sense to implement a do-it-yourself (DIY) process.
-However, most organizations that have or plan to implement an EMIS do so because they have a high volume of data to analyze.
+However, most organizations that have or plan to implement an ERP do so because they have a high volume of data to analyze.
 When there’s a high volume of bills to process or limited data entry resources, you may choose to remain hands-off, never touching a bill.
 Many organizations benefit from the peace of mind that comes with an outsourced bill processing solution, like our Bill CAPtureSM service.